Aberdeenshire Farming Museum

 Start at the unique, semi-circular Home Farm steading by exploring the Aden Estate Story and the "Weel Vrocht Grun" exhibitions.

-- See oatcakes baked at the Horseman's House
+- See the reconstructed interior of the Horseman's House

 - Temporary Exhibitions